-Any on or off-court incidents deemed to be anti-social will be dealt with accordingly and at the discretion of the Sports Team Leader, Programs Coordinator and/or an authorised representative of the Cockburn ARC.
-This may include ejection from the playing arena, short and long term suspensions, and if necessary, permanent banning from the Cockburn ARC for offending individuals and/or teams.
+Any on or off-court incidents deemed to be anti-social will be dealt with accordingly and at the discretion of the Sports Management Team and/or an authorised representative of the Cockburn ARC.
+This may include ejection from the playing arena, short- and long-term suspensions, and if necessary, permanent banning from the Cockburn ARC for the offending individuals and/or teams.

 Spirit of the game

-At Cockburn ARC, the focus will always be on getting games to go ahead so that all teams can enjoy the consistency of knowing they have an opposition to play each week.
-This will occasionally result in cross-division fixtures, teams coming off of a bye or teams being asked to play twice in an evening.
-The allocating of competition points in such cases will be managed by the Team Sports Leader.
+At Cockburn ARC, the focus will be seeing games go ahead so that all teams can enjoy the consistency of knowing they have an opposition to play each week.
+This will occasionally result in cross-division fixtures, scheduled byes being substituted for fixtured games or teams being asked to play twice in an evening.
+The allocating of competition points in such cases will be managed by the Team Sports Coordinator.

-We want to foster a social environment where everyone can feel like they are free to participate.
-Players from any team during the regular season are welcome to fill in for any other side.
-However, this is only permissible when a team is short of regular players (it is an expectation that teams uphold the spirit of the game).
+Fostering a social environment where everyone can feel welcome to participate is an integral aspect of our competition.
+Players from any team during the regular season (regardless of division) are welcome to fill-in for any other side.
+However, this is only permissible when a team is short of regular players.

 Players are welcome to feature in multiple sides during the regular season (including within the same division).
-However, if a player qualifies for finals for two sides in the same division, he or she may only represent one team during the subsequent finals series (semi-finals and grand finals).
+However, if a player qualifies for finals for two sides in the same division, he or she may only represent one team during the entire finals' series (semi-finals and grand finals).

-Referees and the Sports Team Leader reserve the right to deny a player from playing within, or ‘filling in’, for another team.
-Such decisions will be based on a perception of fairness for the opposition team, and will be a judgement call made by the Referee or Sports Team Leader at the time.
+Officials and the Sports Management Team reserve the right to deny a player from playing within, or ‘filling in’, for another team.
+In other cases, a non-regular player may also be told that they can only play on a wing for that game.
+Such decisions will be based on a perception of fairness for the opposition team and will be a judgement call made the Sports Management Team.